 w/ Michael Cutt, Joy Allen, Bob Collins, Melanie Graham, Paul Kelleher

 Not to be confused with the 1957 movie of the same title, nor Night of the Demons from 1988.
 In fact, anyone expecting an actual demon will be disappointed.
-For fans of cheapie Bigfoot movies from the 1970s, however, this is a super gory must-see—an officially banned Video Nasty and, in my opinion, an anti-masterpiece on par with Shriek of the Mutilated (1976).
-Its similar premise, a professor (Cutt) and his students on expedition to research Bigfoot, is presented in flashback and includes many other flashbacks, all death scenes.
+For fans of cheapie Bigfoot movies from the 1970s, however, this is a super gory must-see.
+An officially banned Video Nasty, it is in my opinion an anti-masterpiece on par with Shriek of the Mutilated (1976).
+Its similar premise, a professor (Michael Cutt) and his students on expedition to research Bigfoot, is presented in flashback and includes many other flashbacks, all death scenes.
 So the campfire downtime is filled with splatter and the body count quite high.
 As drive-in reviewer Joe Bob Briggs might assess: heads roll, intestines roll, an arm rolls, a penis rolls, two Girl Scouts roll, a camper in a sleeping bag is impaled, and a guy’s face is burned to the bone.
-There’s also a plot twist involves a gothic cabin deep in the woods belonging to a mute called Crazy Wanda (Graham) whom Bigfoot once raped and impregnated.
+There’s also a plot twist involving a gothic cabin deep in the woods belonging to a mute called Crazy Wanda (Melanie Graham) whom Bigfoot once raped and impregnated.
 Bigfoot is a big-chested muscleman covered with fur, some of which wears off in the final killing spree.
 And what a scene it is!
 Code Red released the movie on DVD in 2016.